BRAIN FITNESS FOR PILOTS – Peer Reviewed & Research Based!

 OA Training helps to strengthen parts of the brain most important to flying.
 While many pilots are able to do day-to-day tasks with relative ease, head injuries, strokes, alcohol or substance abuse, or simply getting older takes its toll on the brain more than you may imagine and may impact your capacity to hold an airman medical certificate.
 OA was built on such circumstances and could help you reach your aviation goals.

-Aspiring pilots, including those with a past diagnosis of ADD/ADHD, ASD, CP, or LD often greatly benefit from OA Training – which could help with both flight training and general school demands alike!
+Aspiring pilots, including those with a past diagnosis of ADD/ADHD, ASD, CP, or LD often greatly benefit from OA Training too – which could help with both flight training and general school demands alike!

 I struggled with Cog Testing, can this help me?